 If your website contains multiple authors, click on an author name …

-(Table of Posts – Post author links are clickable)
+(Post author links are clickable)

 Click on a category …

-Click on any tag …
+Click on any tag in the column …

-(Viewing posts by tag)
+(Posts filtered by tag)

 Post Comments Column